pyRTX.core.parallel_utils

 pyRTX.core.parallel_utils.parallel(func)[source]

-Decorator for parallel computations.
 The decorated object can be a class method or a regular function.
-It applies the function to every item of an iterable performing the computations in parallel.
+It applies the function to every item of an iterable, performing the computations in parallel.
 The output will be an iterator which contains the return value of every function call.

-The decorated object can accept multiple arguments, but the last positional argument must be an item of the input iterable (e.g. an item of a list / numpy array / range object …).
+The decorated object can accept multiple arguments, but the last positional argument must be an item of the input iterable (e.g., an item of a list, numpy array, or range object).

 If the keyword argument ‘n_cores’ is specified, the decorated object will run on n_cores processes.
 Otherwise, the number of cores is set to the number available on your machine.